 Watch: How to use hand signals

 You not going to hold anyone up when you’re alone and no-one will care if you stop 10 times on your ride to enjoy the views.
 Do that in a group ride, though, and people will start to get annoyed, unless your riding group are all die-hard Insta users.

 It’s easier to stick to a training plan

-If you need to concentrate on your interval splits then cycling alone is the best way to do it.
-Get your head down and concentrate and your plan will go to…plan.
+If you’re looking to concentrate on interval splits then cycling on your own is definitely the best way.
+Get your head down and it’ll all go to plan.

 It gives you time to think